Best Crypto Lending Rates 2025

 Worldwide

 Similar to Compound, Aave’s DeFi platform uses a series of smart contracts that allow lending and borrowing.
-Where Aave differs from Compound is in its range of blockchains and tokens; Aave supports seven blockchains compared to just one (Ethereum) on Compound.
+Where Aave differs from Compound is in its range of blockchains and tokens; Aave supports 13 blockchains compared to the 7 on Compound.
 Aave also offers more token choices for lenders and borrowers.

 DeFi without risk?
 There’s no such thing.
 But Aave offers a Safety Module, an investor-funded insurance pool that insures against shortfall events.
 For example, smart-contract bugs could cause lenders to lose money.
 Losses can also occur when the market moves quickly, slowing or preventing collateral liquidations.